ThomasBassa/near-netcar/docs/Unified Design.md

 **Figure 11.** Sequence diagram for the color sensor readings

+## Battery
+The battery will power the whole vehicle, and needs to have enough voltage output to power all the sensors.
+The battery needs to be large enough for all the sensors and the vehicle to run for a half hour.

 ## Mounting Container (D006)
 A 28 Qt.
 Latch Box with dimensions 23" x 16" x 6" will be used.
 Holes will be drilled into the container around the struts and attached to the struts with zip ties.
 The holes at the bottom of the container will be sealed with rubber cement to prevent water from entering the container.
 The container has a lid for protection.
+The vehicle suspension can hold three pounds.

 Storage bin
 http://www.homedepot.com/p/Sterilite-28-Qt-Latch-Box-16551010/100671079?MERCH=REC-_-NavPLPHorizontal1_rr-_-NA-_-100671079-_-N